GetFirefly/firefly/README.md

   similar, differs in mostly transparent ways.
 One of the goals is to provide a better foundation for learning how the runtime is implemented, and to take advantage of Rust's more powerful static analysis to catch bugs early.
-* It has support for targeting WebAssembly
+* It has support for targeting WebAssembly, as well as other targets.

 The result of compiling a BEAM application via Lumen is a static executable.
 This differs significantly from how deployment on the BEAM works today (i.e. via OTP releases).
 While we